click on the menu below to navigate this site

 Trip Plan

-The roving sprit has engulfed us and it is time to travel once again.
-We leave for England to attend Julia's brother's wedding and then on to a grand tour around Scotland.
-We have the pleasure of traveling this time with two of our friends Cindy and Donald.
-They are experienced world travelers too and it will be great to share this journey with them.
+The roving spirit has engulfed us, and it is time to travel once again.
+We leave for England to attend Julia's brother's wedding and then embark on a grand tour around Scotland.
+We have the pleasure of traveling this time with two of our friends, Cindy and Donald.
+They are experienced world travelers too, and it will be great to share this journey with them.

 We take the awfully long and boring flight from San Francisco to Heathrow, watch many movies on Julia's iPad, and most likely get no sleep.
 We will pick up a car and then drive from Heathrow to the ancient city of Canterbury.
-Here we will stay with Julia's Dad and visit with her Mom and attend her brother's wedding.
-It will be a great event I am sure.
+Here we will stay with Julia's dad, visit her mom, and attend her brother's wedding.
+It will be a great event, I am sure.

 Canterbury to York

-In York we will visit the York Minster.
-This massive cathedral has been the site of many buildings the first was a wooden structure built in CE 627.
+In York, we will visit the York Minster.
+This massive cathedral has been the site of many buildings, the first being a wooden structure built in CE 627.

 York to Byrness

-After touring the city of York we will drive onto Byrness where we plan to hike in the beautiful Kielder Forests.
-Hadrian's Wall is not too far from here so I am sure we will find time to visit the antediluvian fortification that was begun in CE 122 during the rule of Roman Emperor Hadrian.
+After touring the city of York, we will drive to Byrness, where we plan to hike in the beautiful Kielder Forests.
+Hadrian's Wall is not too far from here, so I am sure we will find time to visit the ancient fortification, begun in CE 122 during the rule of Roman Emperor Hadrian.

 Byrness to Edinburgh

-After the lovely forests of Byrness we will drive on to the colorful capital city of Scotland: Edinburgh.
-The last time I was here in this ancient city was in 1983.
-I am sure it has changed since I was last here; or has it?
+After the lovely forests of Byrness, we will drive to the colorful capital city of Scotland: Edinburgh.
+The last time I was in this ancient city was in 1983.
+I am sure it has changed since then; or has it?
 Anyway, we will find out as we plan to tour it and take in its many wonders.

 Edinburgh to Braemar

-We are not fans of big cities and so our next stop will be the magnificent National Park of Cairngorms.
+We are not fans of big cities, so our next stop will be the magnificent National Park of Cairngorms.
 Here we plan to hike and absorb the true essence of this vast land of the Gaels.

 Braemar to Drumnadrochit

-On to the deep dark lake that is Lock Ness.
-Here we will hike and warm up our cameras in anticipation to eagerly snap that allusive photo of the water monster therein.
+On to the deep, dark lake that is Loch Ness.
+Here we will hike and ready our cameras in anticipation of capturing that elusive photo of the water monster therein.

 Drumnadrochit to Crianlarich

-From the monster's lair we will travel south to Crianlarich and more hiking about Lock Lomond and the National Park of Trossachs.
+From the monster's lair, we will travel south to Crianlarich and enjoy hiking around Loch Lomond and the National Park of Trossachs.

 Crianlarich to Glasgow

-Our journey with Cindy comes to an end at this junction as she plans to continue her travels around Britain on her own.
+Our journey with Cindy comes to an end at this juncture, as she plans to continue her travels around Britain on her own.
 We will drop her off at Inverness.
-From here we drive to Glasgow where we will drop off our car and fly back to Heathrow and on to our Californian home.
+From here, we drive to Glasgow, where we will return our car and fly back to Heathrow and on to our Californian home.

-We left everyone in Kent behind and drove to Epping to pick up Cindy and Donald who are our traveling companions for this Scottish adventure.
-Along the way, to our first stop at the medieval town of York, we stopped in on the very lovely Cambridge.
-We visited here the Trinity College apartments of the great man Sir Isaac Newton.
-Unfortunately Julia ate something bad for lunch and became very ill.
-To make matters worse we encountered a road closure, which made Julia's condition even more unpleasant.
-Eventually we arrived at York and Julia, and the rest of us, collapsed into bed; separate beds!
+We left everyone in Kent behind and drove to Epping to pick up Cindy and Donald, our traveling companions for this Scottish adventure.
+Along the way to our first stop at the medieval town of York, we stopped in the very lovely Cambridge.
+We visited the Trinity College apartments of the great Sir Isaac Newton.
+Unfortunately, Julia ate something bad for lunch and became very ill.
+To make matters worse, we encountered a road closure, which made Julia's condition even more unpleasant.
+Eventually, we arrived in York, where Julia - and the rest of us - collapsed into bed; separate beds!

-York is a wonderful city to visit and Julia was fortunately recovered enough to join in our exploration if this ancient town.
-As it is with most of these medieval cities it is enclosed by a wall.
-In York much of the old rampart is still in good shape and available to walk on.
-We climbed the ancient barrier and found it revealed to us magnificent views of the settlement and its humongous Minster.
-In the park we were surprised to find an army battalion firing off a 21 gun salute to celebrate the duke of Edinburgh's birthday; amazing.
-We were also pleasantly surprised to stumble on a Jamie Oliver restaurant to eat our lunch at.
-And a truly yummy lunch it was, but poor Julia could eat only bread and drink water.
+York is a wonderful city to visit, and Julia fortunately recovered enough to join in exploring this ancient town.
+As is the case with most medieval cities, it is enclosed by a wall.
+In York, much of the old rampart is still in good shape and accessible for walking.
+We climbed the ancient barrier, revealing magnificent views of the settlement and its humongous Minster.
+In the park, we were surprised to find an army battalion firing off a 21-gun salute to celebrate the Duke of Edinburgh's birthday - amazing.
+We were also pleasantly surprised to stumble upon a Jamie Oliver restaurant for lunch.
+A truly yummy meal, though poor Julia could only eat bread and drink water.

 Durham: Delightful Durham

-We left York and drove on to the lovely little village of Corbridge in Northumberland.
+We left York and drove to the lovely little village of Corbridge in Northumberland.
 This is the land of the Romans, but more on this later.
-Along our northern route we stopped at Durham where we ate our cheese sandwiches on the vast green lawn of the massive cathedral of Durham.
-Julia was recovering by now from her horrible food poisoning and was able to enjoy a cheese sandwich too, lovely.
-We soon reached our destination of Corbridge, gateway to Hadrian's wall.
-At this fabulous little English village we visited our first Roman ruin, located just outside of Corbridge.
-We begin our roaming Roman experience.
+Along our northern route, we stopped at Durham, where we ate our cheese sandwiches on the vast green lawn of the massive Cathedral of Durham.
+Julia was recovering from her horrible food poisoning and was able to enjoy a cheese sandwich too, which was lovely.
+We soon reached our destination of Corbridge, gateway to Hadrian's Wall.
+At this fabulous little English village, we visited our first Roman ruin, located just outside of Corbridge.
+Thus began our roaming Roman experience.

 Hadrian's Wall: Corbridge in Northumberland

-Hadrian's wall was another vain attempt, in the long history of humans, to keep us away from them.
-The Romans could not take the north of Britain; it was too cold, full of blood thirsty midges, and hostile, blue face, skirt wearing Highlanders.
+Hadrian's Wall was another vain attempt, in the long history of humanity, to keep "us" away from "them."
+The Romans could not take the north of Britain; it was too cold, full of bloodthirsty midges, and inhabited by hostile, blue-faced, skirt-wearing Highlanders.
 So they built the wall.
-Part of this massive engineering marvel were many forts and towns along its lengthy expanse.
-We decided to take an 8 mile walk from Vindolanda, the rich site of archeological finds, and Housestead one of many intriguing Roman remains.
-What a beautiful countryside Northumberland is.
-Rolling hills covered in deep green grasses dusted with bright yellow buttercups.
-All of these wonderful sights were framed by the ever present gray, brown, and white straight lines of rocks stacked high by industrious Romans.
+Part of this massive engineering marvel included many forts and towns along its lengthy expanse.
+We decided to take an 8-mile walk from Vindolanda, the rich site of archaeological finds, to Housesteads, one of many intriguing Roman remains.
+What a beautiful countryside Northumberland is: rolling hills covered in deep green grasses dusted with bright yellow buttercups.
+All of these wonderful sights were framed by the ever-present gray, brown, and white straight lines of rocks stacked high by industrious Romans.

 Jedburgh: Scotland

-The rolling, green, treeless, hills of Northumberland slowly fell away to the slightly more treed, rolling, green hills of Scotland.
-Our first stop in the bonny land of the Scots was Jedburgh, which is where Mary Queen of Scots spent some time liaising with her third husband to be the earl of Bothwell.
-Alas, after this it did not end well for her.
-She ended up losing her head to her second cousin, Queen Elizabeth the first, Regina, the mighty queen of England.
-We discovered another sacked and ruined Catholic Abby in Jedburgh.
-This was thanks to that insightful and universal church purging King Henry the eighth, who had no need for the catholic hypothesis.
+The rolling, green, treeless hills of Northumberland slowly gave way to the slightly more treed, rolling green hills of Scotland.
+Our first stop in the bonny land of the Scots was Jedburgh, where Mary, Queen of Scots, spent some time liaising with her third husband-to-be, the Earl of Bothwell.
+Alas, things did not end well for her.
+She ended up losing her head to her second cousin, Queen Elizabeth I, Regina, the mighty Queen of England.
+We discovered another sacked and ruined Catholic abbey in Jedburgh.
+This was thanks to that insightful and universal church-purging King Henry VIII, who had no need for the Catholic hypothesis.
 We bid Jedburgh farewell and continued our journey to the center of Scottish culture and thought: Edinburgh.
-Our first stop in this big old city of many burghs was the National Museum of Scotland.
-This is a well laid out museum and a fine place to visit.
-The natural history exhibit had the most unique catalogue system I"ve ever seen; well worth the time to see.
+Our first stop in this big, old city of many burghs was the National Museum of Scotland.
+This is a well-laid-out museum and a fine place to visit.
+The natural history exhibit had the most unique cataloging system I've ever seen; well worth the time to see.

 Edinburgh: Scotland

 Castles, castles, and more castles.
-Scotland is noted for such things and there is none so full of pomp and circumstance as the stupendous Edinburgh Castle.
-When we arrived for our visit we were greeted with another 21 gun salute.
-It seems wherever we go in Britain we receive the same greeting.
-This castle was once the home of the ill-fated Mary Queen of Scots.
-We wandered around her humble abode, with hundreds of other tourists, and could not help but feel sympathy for this woman who had made several bad choices in husbands.
+Scotland is noted for such things, and there is none so full of pomp and circumstance as the stupendous Edinburgh Castle.
+When we arrived for our visit, we were greeted with another 21-gun salute.
+It seems wherever we go in Britain, we receive the same greeting.
+This castle was once the home of the ill-fated Mary, Queen of Scots.
+We wandered around her humble abode with hundreds of other tourists and could not help but feel sympathy for this woman who made several poor choices in husbands.
 Sometimes it's not good to be the king or the queen.
 Our travel companions never cease to amaze us with their unending touring stamina.
-When Julia and I have run out of gas, Donald and Cindy are off and running.
+When Julia and I have run out of energy, Donald and Cindy are off and running.
 This was definitely the case this day as we left the dynamic duo to their own devices and returned to our hotel to rest up from our day of playing tourist.
-Are well, tomorrow is another day.
+Ah well, tomorrow is another day.

 Braemar: Scotland